 Incoming international exchange students must officially apply to Illinois State University for admission through one of our exchange partners.

-Exchange students applying to Illinois State must send all of the following items:
+Exchange students applying to Illinois State University will need to submit the following items as part of their application.